-If you’re a soon-to-be doctor applying for medical residency, you have a variety of application requirements.
+If you are applying for medical residency, you have a variety of application requirements.
 Currently one requirement is to include a photo of yourself.
 It is used to identify an applicant when reporting for an interview.

 Because the photo is part of an interview process, many applicants opt to get a professional headshot done.
-In addition, there are currently specific requirements to meet, and a professional photographer can help meet them.
-They include Dimensions a crop of 2.5 in. x 3.5 in., a resolution of 150dpi and a maximum file size of 100kb.
+In addition, meeting the technical requirements for the headshot can be tricky.
+With a professional photographer, they can help meet them.
+They currently include a crop of 2.5 in. x 3.5, a resolution of 150 dpi, and a maximum file size of 100kb.

-Getting good actor headshots in Los Angeles can be difficult, with the plethora of photographers there are.
-And, getting really good and affordable headshots in Los Angeles is also as difficult.
-At the end of the day, actors will need to find a photographer that knows what they’re doing because actors too should get headshots to meet certain requirements.
+Getting good actor headshots in Los Angeles can be difficult.
+There is a plethora of photographers.
+So, finding the cream of the crop can be a chore.
+Further, getting really good and affordable headshots in Los Angeles is also as difficult.
+At the end of the day, actors will need to find a photographer that knows what they are doing because actors too should get headshots to meet certain requirements.